Shawn Chrystopher: 2012 to Present: The 'Lovestory." Series

 Lovestory. (mixtape) is a precursor to his debut album, Lovestory LP, that was released July 26, 2012, via livemixtapes.com independently under Shawn's Honour Role Music.
 The mixtape features guest appearances from GLC, Dom Kennedy, Kris Kasanova, Mann, Stunnaman and Phil Ade.
 Production includes productions with longtime collaborator Zaire Koalo and was executive produced by record producer Timbaland.
 As of December, the mixtape has garnered over 100,000 downloads.

-Inspiration for Shawn's mixtape includes UK artists like James Blake, Gang Colours and Tinnie Tempah.
+Inspiration for Shawn's mixtape includes UK artists like James Blake, Gang Colours and Tinie Tempah.
 The singles "One of My Homies" and "Situation" featuring American hip hop recording artist, Dom Kennedy were the sure-fire standout songs off the mixtape.
 Shawn on the Lovestory., "the mixtape is not solely about the love between a man and a woman, but the love between friends, family, love and passion for a dream."

 On May 7, 2013, Shawn released his first single "Minding My Business" on iTunes and all other major digital marketplaces.
 The Lovestory LP released on July 23, 2013, to critical acclaim from hip-hop blogs such as: HipHopDX & DJBooth.

 After a hiatus from music and social media for several months during the winter of 2013/14, Shawn began dropping new music on his SoundCloud page in June 2014.
 His first two tracks were over classic hip-hop beats, which were then followed by original material.
 During his hiatus, Shawn recorded several albums worth of material, and announced he would be releasing three albums before 2014 was over.
-The first album, which will be released for free, is called "Summerlove," and is executive produced by Timbaland.
+The first album, which consists of ten songs and will be released for free, is called "Summerlove," and is executive produced by Timbaland.
 It was expected to drop for free on LiveMixtapes on August 12, 2014.

 Endorsements

 LRG clothing

 In 2009 Shawn Chrystopher inked an endorsement deal with clothing company LRG.
 After sponsoring and showcasing Chrystopher's first two mixtapes, LRG featured Shawn Chrystopher in a full-page ad in July 2009 during their 10th-anniversary campaign.
 The ad not only promoted LRG's Fall 2009 line, but Shaw but digital album "A City With No Seasons."
-The ad was printed in August issue of XXL magazine and used online advertisting on many well known music and fashion blogs throughout the internet.
+The ad was printed in August issue of XXL magazine and used online advertising on many well known music and fashion blogs throughout the internet.